ErikBuer/CircuitSim.jl/README.md

 # CircuitTypes.jl

-Abstract types for working with (electrical) circuits
+Abstract types for working with (electrical) circuits.